“Words of recognition and appreciation to a child are like sunshine and rain to a flower” (unknown).

 And so, as water is to the thirsty soul so is the show of love, affection and attention to the orphan and the dejected, hence the little or no wonder at all when there came a pandemonium of smiles, radiating through the many happy-thirsty faces at the Rising Star Orphanage in Dodowa, as the Op and Client Support Outreach team walked into their premises last Saturday, March 14, 2020.

 Led by its Founder, Habib Lanry Mahmoud, the Op and Clients Support Outreach team fed the kids, numbering 53, with food, assorted drinks, local beverages as well as candies.

-The kids were not only given sumptuous meals, but there was also a donation made to the home to cater for them.
+The kids were not only given sumptuous meals but there was also a donation made to the home to cater for them.

-Some of the items donated included bags of maize, bags of rice, boxes of indomie instant noodle, gallons of cooking oil, packs of biscuits, bottled water, cleaning and washing detergents, liquid soaps, tins of tomato paste, packs, candies, T-Rolls and tissues, clothes, a PA system, among other valuables stuff.
+Some of the items donated included bags of maize, bags of rice, boxes of indomie instant noodles, gallons of cooking oil, packs of biscuits, bottled water, cleaning and washing detergents, liquid soaps, tins of tomato paste, packs, candies, T-Rolls and tissues, clothes, a PA system, among other valuables stuff.

 An undisclosed amount of money was also donated to provide for their other needs.

 One of the volunteers, Lateepha, a Speech and Language Pathologist/Therapist, seized the opportunity to teach the kids how to properly wash their hands, in the wake of the coronavirus pandemic.

 There was a great display of talents from the kids when it was time for some competition to spice up the merry-making.

 Five of the baddest rappers in the orphanage, comprising three boys and two girls locked horns with each other to show to the visitors who among them had the hardest rap punchlines.